 Focus area Actions Core responsibilities Continue oversight and focus on key areas of the Committee's remit.
-Principal risks Maintain focus on risk management with further deep dives on key areas of risk, including IT and cyber security.
+Principal risks Maintain focus on risk management with further deep dives on key areas of risk, includin cyber security.
 Culture and accountability Continue to focus on culture and accountability in relation to controls and Internal Audit reviews.